 put into effect, he was also asked to assassinate Stalin,

 who he visited regularly, but refused the request.
-He was
+Having to

-by birth, and he received two Rumanian decorations.
-His
+was English by birth, and he received two Rumanian

-medals would be the Military Cross, 1914/15 Star trio, Order
+decorations.
+His medals would be the Military Cross, 1914/15

-of St. Anne, Order of St. Vladimir, Order of St. Stanislaus
+Star trio, Order of St. Anne, Order of St. Vladimir, Order

-(3 Russian decorations) and two Rumanian Orders, the Order
+of St. Stanislaus (3 Russian decorations) and two Rumanian

-Intelligence in Russia during the First World War.
+books about British Intelligence in Russia during the First

 Suffolk Yeomanry officer's tunic with rank